PetrKryslUCSD/FinEtoolsUseCase/Method_1/method1.md

 ```

 to establish the public interface (function `Q4spheren`).
 In the file `Q4spheren.jl` the implicit resolution of the symbols from the FinEtools package as `using FinEtools` is used.

+It is also possible not the change the  public interface  (as exported in the `FinEtools.jl` file) at all but to ignore it, and only use `import`, or targeted `using` to bring into scope only those functions that are  necessary, or to qualify function names with the corresponding module names.